nautechsystems/nautilus_trader/README.md

         cd nautilus_trader
         pip install .

+## Examples

+Examples of both backtest and live trading launch scripts are available in the `examples` directory.
+These can run through PyCharm, or by running:

+    python <name_of_script>.py

 ## Data Types

-The following data types can be requested, and also subscribed to as streams.
+The following market data types can be requested historically, and also subscribed to as live streams when available from an exchange/broker, and implemented in an integrations adapter.

 - `Instrument`
 - `OrderBook` (L1, L2 and L3 if available.
 Streaming or interval snapshots)